 Elections for all Officers of WCSA Committee shall be held annual in Week 5 of Michaelmas Term.
 The Returning Officer shall ordinarily be the WCSA Vice-President.

-To represent the interests of minority groups and diverse populations in the College, the Equality & Diversity Officer may appoint representatives for these groups from the membership.
+In order to distribute the functions of an Office and represent various interests in the College, each Officer of WCSA may, with the approval of the Committee, appoint up to two Representatives.
 Recruitment for representatives should be circulated widely within the College and open to any interested members.

 Representatives shall attend all meetings of WCSA and participate in discussions but may not vote on resolutions.

 The College Council shall appoint a member of the College Governing Body as Senior Treasurer of WCSA.

 The Senior Treasurer shall assist WCSA Committee by ensuring good governance and due observance to the Constitution and Standing Orders.
 Moreover, the Senior Treasurer shall oversee the disbursement of the funds of WCSA in accordance with the decisions of WCSA Committee and assist the Junior Treasurer in the preparation of accurate intermediate and end-of-year accounts.

 At the Senior Treasurer’s discretion, any matter of finance or governance may be referred to College Council.

 Vacancies on WCSA Committee may arise from time to time.
 Such vacancies may arise following elections in which no candidate stands for election to any given position on WCSA Committee, when individual officers resign voluntarily, or when officers are recalled.

 10. Co-Option of Officers